dpaulino/MultipleInstanceWithAutofac/README.md

 1. Open `.sln` file
 1. Press F5 to launch app in debug mode
 1. Once the app is open, you can open a new instance by holding `Shift` then clicking the taskbar icon.

+# How to understand this sample

+- Clone and review the code to see where things are.
+- Review the diffs of the commits.
+I purposefully set up the code-related commits to incrementally add pieces one by one.
+For example, one commit adds dependency injection without Autofac.
+The next commit adds Autofac.
+I did this to help folks understand each intermediate step from start to finish.